raleel/mythras-srd/0003_Skills.md

 ### Magic (POW+CHA)

-The Magic skill is used for casting the spells described in the [Magic](https://srd.mythras.net/#/0007_Magic) section.
+The Magic skill is used for casting the spells described in the [Magic and Powers](https://srd.mythras.net/#/0007_Magic) section.
 A successful roll is needed for a spell to work, although the spell may still be resisted by an opposing skill such as Willpower.

 ### Mechanisms (DEX+INT)